Informing Policy with Research in Brazil

 - Elected Official Performance

 Despite the widespread growth in the number of randomized evaluations conducted, there has been little rigorous research on their potential to influence actual policy decisions.
-Researchers partnered with the National Confederation of Municipalities (CNM) in Brazil to evaluate policymakers’ demand for research findings and their interest in adopting evidence-informed policies.
-Policymakers were willing to pay for research findings and to subsequently update their beliefs.
+Researchers partnered with the National Confederation of Municipalities (CNM) in Brazil to evaluate the impact of access to research results on policymakers’ demand for research findings and interest in adopting evidence-informed policies.
+Policymakers were willing to pay for research findings and subsequently updated their beliefs.
 Those who were invited to an information session on a simple, evidence-informed policy to increase tax compliance were more likely to implement that policy within the next two years.

 Context of the evaluation

 In Brazil, municipal governments are headed by directly-elected mayors who have substantial discretion over policy decisions in their municipalities.
 They are responsible for delivering key public services (including education, health, and sanitation) that are mostly funded by transfers from the Brazilian government.
 At the same time, about 15 percent of municipal government revenues are generated by local tax collection.
 Among the mayors included in this evaluation, almost 90 percent were men and about 60 percent had at least a bachelor’s degree.

 The Brazilian National Confederation of Municipalities (CNM) coordinates among and advocates for Brazil’s municipalities; over 80 percent of Brazilian municipalities are members of CNM.
 CNM organizes a variety of meetings every year that are attended by thousands of municipal leaders (including mayors, vice-mayors, local legislators, and municipal secretaries).
 Researchers leveraged major CNM meetings in 2016 through 2018 to conduct two experiments to understand the effect of research on policy-making.

 Details of the intervention